model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

     and potential remedies can be found in the [future](#future-possibilities) section.

-- **Scalability:** Function contracts are sound (over)abstractions of function behavior.
+- **Scalability:** A function contract is an abstraction (sound overapproximation) of a function's behavior.
 By verifying the contract against its implementation and subsequently performing caller verification against the (cheaper) abstraction, verification can be modularized, cached and thus scaled.
 - **Unbounded Verification:** The abstraction provided by the contract can be used instead of a recursive call, thus allowing verification of recursive functions.

 Function contracts are completely optional with no user impact if unused.
-The newly introduced APIs are entirely backwards compatible.
+The newly introduced interface (attributes, macros, CLI) do not require any changes to Kani's current interface.

 ## User Experience

-A function contracts specifies the behavior of a function in a way that can be both checked against the function and also used as a stub for the concrete implementation.
+A function contracts specifies the behavior of a function as a predicate that can be checked against the function implementation and also used as an abstraction of the implementation at the call sites.

-The lifecycle of a contract is split into three phases: specification, verification and stubbing, which we will explore on this example:
+The lifecycle of a contract is split into three phases: specification, verification and call abstraction, which we will explore on this example:

 ```rs
 fn my_div(dividend: u32, divisor: u32) -> u32 {